ejkorg/sender/backend/README-DEV.md

 Where to look next in the code
 ------------------------------

-- `com.example.reloader.config.ConfigUtils` — helper used across the codebase to read flags with a primary property and fallback env/property name.
+- `com.onsemi.cim.apps.exensio.dearchiver.config.ConfigUtils` — helper used across the codebase to read flags with a primary property and fallback env/property name.
-- `com.example.reloader.boot.DevExternalDbInitRunner` — dev-only runner that can create the minimal table when `reloader.use-h2-external=true` and `dev` profile is active.
+- `com.onsemi.cim.apps.exensio.dearchiver.boot.DevExternalDbInitRunner` — dev-only runner that can create the minimal table when `reloader.use-h2-external=true` and `dev` profile is active.
-- `com.example.reloader.service.SessionPushService` — main push logic (oracle fast-path, generic path, generated-key fallback, SKIPPED classification, backoff/retry).
+- `com.onsemi.cim.apps.exensio.dearchiver.service.SessionPushService` — main push logic (oracle fast-path, generic path, generated-key fallback, SKIPPED classification, backoff/retry).
 - `backend/src/main/resources/dbconnections.json.example` — per-site vendor hints example.

 If you'd like I can: